ayaanhossain/nrpcalc/README.md

 If you do not want to install `conda` on your system, you will need to install `ViennaRNA` [manually](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/install.html), ensuring proper setup of `PYTHONPATH` etc.

 **Note** If you are using `conda` then the following step will make `NRP Calculator` available only inside the environment in which it is being installed.
-If you want to use software, you will always need to activate that specific environment, for example, here the environment is named `nrpenv`.
+If you want to use the software, you will always need to activate that specific environment, for example, here the environment is named `nrpenv`.

 Once `ViennaRNA` is installed, you can easily install `NRP Calculator` from PyPI, where it is published as the packaged `nrpcalc` via
 ```bash